2019-2020 AHEI Board of Trustees

 Since moving to Fargo 21 years ago Dinah has been actively involved with the Alliance.
 She served in several roles including District and State president, and national director for three years.
 In addition she served on the AMA Foundation Board for three years.
 Dinah helped establish the Carol Harding Memorial Scholarship for the North Central Regional Alliance.

 Dinah and her husband Jay, a radiologist, have two sons.
 In her spare time she enjoys travel, reading, pilates and spending time with family and friends.

 Danita Horne, Vice Chair

 Danita graduated with a bachelor’s degree in nursing from the University of Tennessee in 1987 and worked in the field of infection control and infectious disease.
 After moving to Mississippi she pursued a double master’s degree in Exercise Physiology and Public Health from the University of Southern Mississippi and then began a career of coordinating public health initiatives for the local hospital.

 Danita devotes her time to many volunteer activities.
 She has served as the Fund Distribution Chair for the local United Way for 12 years and is currently serving as President.
-She has been a board member and committee chair for the Kiwanis Club of Laurel for 12 years, and has been a children’s ministry teacher at her church for 13 years.
-She and her husband also teach an adult Sunday School class and are active in the church youth department.
+She has been a board member and committee chair for the Kiwanis Club of Laurel for 14 years, and has been involved in the children and youth ministries at her church for 17 years.
+She currently serves as the Vice Chair of the First Baptist Church of Laurel’s Foundation and also serves on its Scholarship Committee.
 Danita is a Life Member of the Laurel Junior Auxiliary.
 Her recent volunteer passions include being a volunteer at the Mission at the Cross, a Christian home in Laurel for men suffering from drug and alcohol addiction, and serving on the Board for Life is Hope, an organization supporting orphanages in the Port au Prince area of Haiti.